 NordVPN has converted all their servers to diskless (RAM) operation.
 With all servers running in RAM-disk mode, it is impossible to store any data on a server.
 This protects NordVPN users even if a server is seized by a third-party – no data will be available.
 We see this trend with both ExpressVPN and NordVPN, as well as a few other services moving to RAM-disk servers.

 Another advantage with the NordVPN server network is that they are rolling out their own dedicated hardware.
-By deploying colocated servers, rather than renting servers from third parties, NordVPN will have total control over its network hardware:
+By deploying colocated servers, rather than renting servers from third parties, NordVPN will have total control over its network hardware, as this video shows:

 While NordVPN plans to convert their entire network to colocated servers, I have not seen ProtonVPN announce similar plans.

 ProtonVPN touts their Secure Core initiative, which physically protects their core servers against access by hypothetical third parties.
-But recall that Secure Core servers are still restricted to the most expensive subscription plans.
+But recall that Secure Core servers are still restricted to the most expensive subscription plans, and the rest of the server network does not benefit.

 Encryption & security winner: NordVPN is the overall winner with this category.